pmjones/AutoShell/README.md

 # AutoShell

-AutoShell automatically maps command names to PHP Command classes in a specified namespace, reflecting on a specified main method within that class to determine the argument and option values.
-Those parameters may be typical scalar values (int, float, string, bool), or arrays,
+AutoShell automatically maps command names to PHP command classes in a specified namespace, reflecting on a specified main method within that class to determine the argument and option values.
+The method parameters may be scalar values (int, float, string, bool) or arrays.

 Install AutoShell using Composer:

 ```
-composer require pmjones/auto-shell ^2.0
+composer require pmjones/auto-shell ^1.0
 ```

 AutoShell is low-maintenance.
-Merely adding a class to your source code, in the recognized namespace and with the recognized main method name, automatically makes it available as a Command.
+Merely adding a class to your source code, in the recognized namespace and with the recognized main method name, automatically makes it available as a command.

 Think of AutoShell as the "router" for your command classes: